guysoft/p4a-build-spaces/README.md

 ### Launch

-Run:

-`p4spaces`

-You will be prompted for the environment interactively.
-After setup has completed, you will be dropped to a `bash` shell inside your testing environment!
+1. List environments: `p4spaces list-envs`
+2. Launch shell with your choice: `p4aspaces shell p4a-py3-api28ndk21`

+**Important note:**

-**Don't forget that all file changes are temporary and will be lost once the environment terminates, unless you added a `--workspace`.**
+All file changes are temporary and will be lost once the environment terminates, unless you added a `--workspace`.

-### Launch Quickly

-Run:

-`p4aspaces --env p4a-py3-api28ndk21 --p4a master`

-...or similar, to skip the interactive part and get an env right away.

-(This command uses `p4a`'s master branch from github, with environment `p4a-py3-api28ndk21`.
-Use `p4aspaces --list-environments` for a full list and a short explanation for each.)
+*Note for testing:*

+You can run directly out of the `p4a-build-spaces` development folder without installing the package by doing `chmod +x ./p4aspaces`, then using `./p4aspaces` (instead of the system-wide `p4sapaces`).

 ### Cleanup

 Please note the docker images will be left around, one per environment you used.
-Also, the containers will be left around.
+Also, the containers will be terminated, but also left around.
+This will use up disk space.

-To clean up, use: `sudo docker system prune`
+To remove the used disk space, use: `sudo docker system prune`

 **(warning: if you use docker for something else, stopped containers and unused volumes of that may be removed as well!!)**